Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 8 - Keeping Your Computer Healthy/Chapter8-Keeping_Your_Computer_Healthy.md

 ***

+### Chapter Summary: Key Takeaways

+Review the most critical concepts learned in this chapter to cement your foundation:

+* **Maintenance Pays:** 30 minutes of monthly care prevents thousands in potential repair costs.
+* **Cleanup Tool:** Use **BleachBit** or Disk Cleanup to safely remove 3–10GB of junk data.
+* **Optimization:** Disable non-essential programs in Task Manager's Startup tab for faster boot times.

+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

-In Chapter 9, we'll cover data backup essentials—the safety net that protects everything you value on your computer.
-Good maintenance makes your computer run better, but good backup ensures that even disaster can't destroy your important files.
+In **Chapter 9**, we'll cover **Data Backup Essentials**—the essential knowledge you need to establish the safety net that protects your photos and critical files.

+**Remember:** Good maintenance makes your computer run better, but good backup ensures that even disaster can't destroy your important files.